 Our goal is that each puppy has been weaned and eating only dry food for at least 1 week before they are ready for their new homes.
 As with all living creatures no two puppies are the same developmentally.
 This can affect the actual day that a puppy is "ready".
 Most puppies are ready at around 8 weeks of age, however some toy breed puppies are not ready until 10 weeks or older.
 It is important to us to make sure that our puppies are mature enough socially and developmentaly before they arrive at their new homes.

-Our puppies and adults are fed Joy dog food.
-This is not widely available nationwide and is only available in 25 and 50 pound bags.
+Our puppies are fed Diamond Natural Small Breed Puppy food.
+This is widely available nationwide and is available in 10, 20 and 50 pound bags.
 We recommend that you choose a high quality puppy food.
-Some good choices are: Eukanuba, Royal Canin, Nutro Max just to name a few.
 Talk to your vet about what is available in your area.
 The food you choose should be an appropriate sized kibble, for instance, if you have a 1 1/2 pound puppy offering it kibble the size of walnuts is counter productive.

 Since 1983 we have successfully and safely shipped puppies to each of the lower 48 states as well as Alaska, Canada, Mexico and Puerto Rico.
 The puppies travel in an area of the plane that is the exact temperature and pressure as the cabin.
 We offer shipping to most US destinations.
 We can also ship to Canada, Mexico and Puerto Rico.
 Shipping costs vary depending on the destination and the airline.
 Most puppies can be shipped for $300.00.
 Please contact us for a specific quote.
 Shipping is available on Fridays, typically, and is always contingent upon weather conditions.

 We accept credit cards, debit cards, US postal money orders, or cash as forms of payment.